Adjoshi06/llm-lens/README.md

-# LLM Monitor - Monitoring & Observability Dashboard (MVP)
+# LLM-Lems

-A minimal viable product for monitoring LLM API calls (OpenAI, Anthropic) with a real-time web dashboard.
+A dashboard for monitoring LLM API calls.

 ## Features